digitalsirkeith/coe151/protocol/README.txt

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on September 17, 2020.
+   This Internet-Draft will expire on September 18, 2020.

 Copyright Notice

    Copyright (c) 2020 IETF Trust and the persons identified as the document authors.
 All rights reserved.

-   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents

-Vargas                 Expires September 17, 2020               [Page 1]
+Vargas, et al.         Expires September 18, 2020               [Page 1]

 Internet-Draft             CoE 151 MP Protocol                March 2020

-   (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
+   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect